niciqy/linux-mssql-populate/README.md

 # Linux MsSQL populate DB from scripts

-In development environment, sometimes we want our loacl docker SQL server to boot up with tests data.
+In development environment, sometimes we want our local docker SQL server to boot up with tests data.
 This docker makes it easy by running all `*.sql` scripts in a given folder.

 This docker image will
 - Start SQL server